How much business is your website quietly losing?

 QIs the site embarrassing us.

-Your mail provider tells you DMARC is fine.
+Your mail provider says DMARC is fine.
 Your SEO dashboard says your sitemap is fine.
 Your legal tool says your GDPR page is fine.
-Everyone reports on their own corner, and nobody reports on the one view a board member actually asks for: is our online presence, taken as a whole, working.
+Everyone reports on their own corner.
+Nobody reports on the one question a board member actually asks: is our online presence, as a whole, working.

 What we check